 - Implement a data mapping policy so that data collection is intentional and prior express written consent is confirmed—this will also help with California Consumer Privacy Act (CCPA) compliance.

 - Check marketing contracts for applicable indemnity and defense language should a lawsuit arise, and vet business partners for regulatory compliance.

 As additional TCPA claims are likely to follow, it is critically important for the cannabis industry to take proactive steps to understand what is and is not allowed under the TCPA.
 Cannabis businesses that choose to communicate with consumers via phone or by text must understand the regulations governing the TCPA to avoid or at least minimize their liability exposure.

 Manzuri Law is monitoring this important trend, and will continue to monitor how courts address and resolve these claims.
-Our attorneys are available to consult regarding best practices and procedures to mitigate potential exposure and liability under the TCPA.
+Contact our attorneys for consultation regarding best practices and procedures to mitigate potential exposure and liability under the TCPA.

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.